 Rhinoplasty Scar Healing: How to Get Rid of Nose Job Scar?

-If you do not follow the postoperative instructions, noticeable scar tissue will be developed under, inside, and around your nose.
+If you do not follow the post-operative instructions, noticeable scar tissue will develop under, inside, and around your nose.
 Nose job scars can negatively affect the shape of your nose and cause breathing difficulty.
 In this article, we discuss the reasons for developing rhinoplasty scars and answer some of your questions about how to remove open rhinoplasty scars.

 If you want more information about what to do after rhinoplasty, read the rhinoplasty aftercare article.